Are you looking for ways to reduce acid reflux that doesn’t involve giving up coffee?

 Does Baking Soda Reduce Acidity In Coffee?

 Baking soda helps in preventing heartburn.
-Helps with acid reflux and soothes the stomach against harsh acids,
+Helps with acid reflux and soothes the stomach against harsh acids.

-How Does Milk Reduce Acidity In Coffee?
+Does Milk Reduce Acidity In Coffee?

 Adding Milk or Cream is another best way to lower the coffee’s acid levels if you like your coffee with additives.
-Milk or cream helps neutralize some of the acidity.
+Milk or cream helps reduce some of the acidity.
 The calcium in these components helps balance the coffee’s pH, making it less acidic.

 Calcium is a mineral present in milk.
 Which helps reduce heartburn or acidity in general and is used as an antacid.
 Calcium builds muscle tone and strengthens the lower esophageal sphincter(LES).
 Preventing reflux in the stomach.

 Milk is also rich in fat, which can trigger heartburn and cause more significant reflux.
-People who face this trouble should use low-fat, skimmed milk.
-To lower acidity levels in coffee.
+People who face this trouble should use low-fat, skimmed milk to lower acidity levels in coffee.

 How Does Almond Milk Reduce Acidity In Coffee?

 Almond Milk is a highly healthy alternative to make your coffee less acidic.
 Almond milk is the best choice for a non-dairy milk product.
 Especially for people who are allergic to milk or dairy products.
 Almond milk has an alkaline composition.
-Which helps neutralize stomach acid and relieve acid reflux symptoms.
+Which helps reduce stomach acid and relieve acid reflux symptoms.

 Although you can use almond milk to make hot coffee.
 Due to its nutty flavor and watery consistency, Almond milk tastes amazing in iced coffee or latte recipes.